Marjorie Augustin-Rene knew from a young age that she wanted to follow in her mother’s footsteps and become a nurse.

 Augustin-Rene said she is incredibly grateful to Americare, which “feels like home” to her.
 The company took her in when she had no experience in homecare, she explained, mentored her, and gave her support whenever she needed it.

 “I’m obliged to do for them because they helped me when I didn’t know anything,” Augustin-Rene said.
 “I feel very connected to them.”

 When she isn’t working at one of her nursing jobs, Augustin-Rene is still thinking about her passion.
-She reads books about nursing and takes classes online to ensure she is up to date on all the latest techniques.
+She reads nursing books and takes classes online to ensure she is up to date on all the latest techniques.
 She also spends time working with her 19-year-old son, who is on the Autism spectrum.

-Augustin-Rene cannot foresee a time when she would not be working in the nursing field but said what she would really like to do is teach.
+Augustin-Rene cannot foresee a time when she would not be working in the nursing field but said what she would like to do is teach.
 She hopes to one day go back to school so she can secure a degree that enables her, as she put it, “to give (young people) my passion.”